 During the rentals Marco noticed it’s easy to get disconnected from the rest of the group on a sport top.
 So in the end it was clear; a Nautitech 40 (46 is way too big for 2 persons, even if friends come over) or something like a used Outremer 45.
 The latter was a bit out of our budget and in all honesty also not the best boat to familiarise Lizzy with sailing.

 That in combination that even a 45 ft performance cat felt a bit too small inside for us.
 We both love kitesurfing and wingfoiling so one of the criteria was that we could store all our kite gear (which takes up a lot of room 🙂 )

-After test sailing the Excess 11 we immediately pulled the trigger; she really sails well and it’s a catamaran for sailors.
+After test sailing the 11 from Excess Catamarans we very quickly made our decision; she really sails well: it’s a catamaran for sailors.

 When was she originally launched?
 2021, right?

 Yes 2021 and we picked her up ourselves in Les Sables D’Olonne

 The two steering wheels at the back as it allows for a low boom and keeps the helmsman connected with the rest of the crew (aka your partner).